epfl-cede/moodle-mod-assign-submission-noto/README.md

-# moodle-jupyterhub-plugin
+# moodle-mod-assign-submission-noto
 Jupyterhub plugin for Moodle

-This repository contains 2 plugins made for Moodle 4.3.
-Those plugins are designed to make the communication from Moodle to a JupyterHub installation possible, allowing Moodle users to access their Jupyter files from Moodle - and more.
+This repository contains a plugins made for Moodle 4.x The plugins are designed to make the communication from Moodle to a JupyterHub installation possible, allowing Moodle users to access their Jupyter files from Moodle - and more.

+## Versioning

+Tag _v3.2.1_ works with Moodle 4.3.
+Later versions can be found in branches like MOODLE_405_STABLE, for Moodle 4.5

 ## assignsubmission plugin